ErinOC/rock-paper-scissors/README.md

    npm install
    npm start
    ```
-2. Open a terminal tab for the backend and, from the root directory, run the following commands:
+3. Open a terminal tab for the backend and, from the root directory, run the following commands:
    ```sh
    pip install -r sql_app/requirements.txt uvicorn sql_app.main:app --reload
    ```
+4. Go to http://localhost:4200/ in your browser.

 ### Thought Process
 - I chose to have the user play against the computer due to time constraints.